Sunday, October 29, 2023

 “Do you have any gin? … I told Branson that I didn’t drink and that’s why I have a nose like a bloodhound.
 I shouldn’t care for him to see me with a glass of something amber in my hand.”

 The speaker of the last quote is a man named Revson, the aforementioned FBI guy.
-The fact he he is traveling with the presidential motorcade disguised as a reporter makes no sense, given the otherwise threadbare security around the president.
+The fact he is traveling with the presidential motorcade disguised as a reporter makes no sense, given the otherwise threadbare security around the president.

 Author Alistair MacLean was a formidable figure in the world of adventure fiction.
 Yet by The Golden Gate's publication, he was perhaps better known for screen adaptations of his work.
 This proved a rare book of his that didn't get made into a movie.